Medsaad/udac-ev-demographics-analysis/Readme.md

 - Next step extracts data from S3 and copy it to a created redshift table `vehicles_analytics`.

+- Check [this sample result](data/sample/ev_logs_by_city.csv) when querying EV distribution by city.
+You can also find this inside the python notebook.

 - Here is a data dictionary of the output:

 | Column | Data Type | Example | Source |